alonilk2/Drone-Balloon-Camouflage-RealTime-Detection/README.md

 - **Camouflaged object detection algorithm**

-	The camouflaged object detection algorithm is based on 13 Haralick Features, which Robert Haralick suggested in his article from 1973, and in a SVM (Support Vector Machine) model.
+	The camouflaged object detection algorithm is based on 13 Haralick Features, which Robert Haralick suggested in his article from 1973, and on a SVM (Support Vector Machine) model.

 	The algorithm is capable of analyzing and inference from images and videos.
 	The objects that are predicted by the algorithm are visualized in a stream by mask object that is drawn inside the frame, and over the detected object.